Effect of EV mandates could mean drivers will wait an hour to charge their cars, research shows

 “I personally never had to wait for a charger,” Portman said, adding that charge times are somewhere between 15 and 35 minutes.

 The Tesla apps, he said, tell him exactly where the charging stations are, how much of a charge he’ll have left — which estimate on the conservative side — and how many other drivers are enroute to the same station.
-The Tesla uses a different charging plug than other EVs.
+Not all EV types can use Tesla charging stations.

 Currently, most buyers are choosing to drive EVs and have home charging options.
 A February survey found that 86% of EV owners charge at home.
 Should the CAFE standards push people who don’t have that option into EVs, demands on public charging stations will increase.